tdv/go-care/examples/greeter/README.md

 ## Let's try out
 ### With the server-side memoization
-Run the server with the memoization
+Run the server with the memoization feature
 ```bash
 ./server -memoization=1
 Started on the port 55555.
 Press Ctrl+C to quit.